-Programs Total Charges for a Period of Attendance Units Per
+Programs Total Charges for a Period of Attendance (10-week term) Units Per Term

-(10-week term) Term

 All Undergraduate Level \$6,000 15

-Programs
+Programs ļ

 Graduate Program (MBA) \$5,000 10

 Fremont College defines a Military student as those currently serving in Active Duty, the Reserves and the National Guard, as well as a military spouse or dependents.

-The Active Military Student Discount tuition rate applies only to students who are currently serving in Active Duty, the Reserves and the National Guard at the time of their enrollment, as well as military spouses and dependents.
+The Active Military Student Discount tuition rate applies only to undergraduate students who are currently serving in Active Duty, the Reserves and the National Guard at the time of their enrollment, as well as military spouses and dependents.
 It remains in effect only as long as they continue to have active military status.
-Upon completing their active military service, undergraduate military veterans, spouses and dependents will be charged the standard rate for all non-active military students.

-^{}For more information about the Active Military GPA Success Scholarship, see "Financial Assistance/Scholarship" section
+Upon completing their active military service, undergraduate military veterans, spouses and dependents will be charged the standard rate for all non-active military students. \\For more information about the Active Military GPA Success Scholarship for undergraduate students, see "Financial Assistance/Scholarship" section

-Fees (effective starting 2/10/2020 term)

-Application Fee non-refundable \$25.00

-Transfer of Credit Evaluation Fee, if applicable non-refundable \$25.00

-Registration Fee non-refundable more than 3 days after signing the enrollment agreement \$75.00

-Technology Fee \$200.00

-Testing Fee (CAMTC approved programs only) \$300.00

-Graduation Fee \$100.00

-Official Transcript Fee (First official copy - no charge) \$10.00

-Replacement Diploma \$25.00

-Returned Check Fee \$20.00
+Fees (effective starting 2/10/2020 term) Application Fee non-refundable \$25.00 Transfer of Credit Evaluation Fee, if applicable non-refundable \$25.00 Registration Fee non-refundable more than 3 days after signing the enrollment agreement \$75.00 Technology Fee (charged each academic year) \$200.00 Testing Fee (CAMTC approved programs only) \$300.00 Graduation Fee \$100.00 Official Transcript Fee (First official copy - no charge) \$10.00 Replacement Diploma \$25.00 Returned Check Fee \$20.00 Student Tuition Recovery Fund (STRF) non- refundable \$(0) per \$1000 of institutional charges, rounded to the nearest \$1000, from each student in an educational program who is a California Resident or is enrolled in a residency program.
+For institutional charges of \$1000 or less, the assessment is \$0